 If your family gets together annually, a weekend may do just fine.
 But if you haven’t seen each other in a long time, or folks will be traveling long distances, you may want to allow a few extra days for those who can stay.

 Take a casual survey of each nuclear family to see what times are best for them.
 Consider planning around a significant milestone in your family, like a 50th wedding anniversary or a special birthday.

 6. Determine how much everyone’s willing to spend

 While you’re conducting the above mentioned casual survey, you’ll want to ask about this, too.
 Remember to consider the financial situation of your entire family and plan accordingly.
 You want your peeps to be able to afford attending!

-7. Create a Budget
+7. Create a Florida family reunion budget

 Reunion attendees will pay some expenses directly, such as their travel, hotel and some meals.
 Yet it’s essential to establish a budget for anything that will be paid for or reimbursed by the reunion committee.
 Consider opening a separate bank account, because it will make it so much easier to track your spending.
 Include every item you can think of to put on the budget, even if it’s small, like postage stamps.

 To figure out the cost per attendee, take your final cost and divide it by the number of people attending.
 When you send out your invitations, make sure you specify in detail what the cost per person or family includes.

 It’s a good idea to set a deadline prior to the reunion by which you’ll require at least a percentage of the costs.
 You’ll need money for advance fees and deposits.
 And even if it’s okay with you if everyone just pays you back later, folks are less prone to cancel at the last moment if they’ve already paid.